truhlikfredy/raytracer/README.md

 Notice the larger sample size contains the previous smaller sample size.

-### RadicalInverse function
+### Radical inverse function

-In essence it converts the index input number into a binary represation (in case of base 2) and then mirrors the result:
+In essence it converts the index input number into a binary represation (for example base 2) and then mirrors the result:

  | Index input   | Base 2 value  | Radical inverse value |
  | ------------- | ------------- | --------------------- |